PrimeOleg/online-resume/README.md

 # online-resume
-My online resume project which will be edited throughout my html css js skills
+My online resume project which will be continuously edited based on my skills as a web developer